azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

     environment: day4-scm-test # deploy to test environment
 ```

-As you see, first all artifacts, needed for the deployment, are created and validated.
+As you see, first all artefacts, needed for the deployment, are created and validated.
 With the `build`job we can make sure that everything can be created, even if
 we only try to transpile Bicep code to Azure ARM templates.

 If everything can be created the next job `deploy-to-dev`is executed, but only if the trigger event is of type `push`or `workflow_dispatch`.
 This means, that the deployment will only be executed, if changes were pushed to the master branch or the workflows is triggered manually.
 Within a pull request, only the step `build` is executed to get immediately feedback if everything can be built or not.
 If the build fails, the status check of a pull request would also fail and the pull request cannot be merged.

-An that is exactly what we want to achieve.
+That is exactly what we want to achieve.
 Remember the goal of this challenge:

 ![CI/CD Workflow](./images/ci-cd-flow.png)